 No reaction at all.
-The creatures continued, a line of them, he really couldn’t tell how many.
+The creatures continued, a line of them, he couldn’t tell how many.
 Ten?
 A dozen?
+In the shadows at the bottom of the canyon, their color blended into the walls and each other, making them impossible to count.
 They advanced without pausing.
 Was this a test?
 Should he attack first?
 Wait to see what they did?
 What was being tested here, his response or his combat skill?

 He kept his shield before him, turning sideways to minimize his profile.
 He’d had training with sword and shield, but never just a shield by itself.
 If it came to a fight, he wasn’t sure how he’d handle it.

-This sequence of events, blocking, pushing and swinging when possible went on for what seemed like days, but was probably only an hour or two.
+This sequence of events, blocking, pushing and swinging when possible, went on for what seemed like days, but was probably only an hour or two.
 In the end, it wasn’t a test of combat ability so much as a test of endurance, which he wasn’t sure he was up to.
-But when he glanced back Dahr was there, and that gave him the strength to continue.
-When the last creature finally fell, the canyon vanished as if it had never been there.
+But when he risked a look back, Dahr was there, and that gave him the strength to continue.

 Eric checked on Dahr before collapsing onto the grass.
 He was utterly spent, out of breath, and his arm and shoulder were on fire.
 He was neither hungry nor thirsty however, which was good for he had neither food nor water.
 If this was only the first trial, he wasn’t sure if he’d make it.
 His strength had already been sorely tested.